bndtools/bndtools.github.io/installation.md

 ## Enhancements

-* Bndtools is built to run on Eclipse 2018-12 or later.
-So Bndtools 5.0 may not run on older versions of Eclipse.
+* Bndtools is built to run on Eclipse 2020-06 or later.
+So Bndtools 6.0 may not run on older versions of Eclipse.
-* Added a Bndtools Explorer view with a search bar.
-This can be used to show projects whose name matches the search bar value.

 For more complete information on the changes in the Bndtools release, see <https://github.com/bndtools/bnd/wiki#release-notes>.